City of Seattle Information Technology - Community Technology Program

 Up to $25,000

-Projects should start no earlier than May 2020 and must be completed within one year.
+Projects must be completed within one year or less.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.